CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 ![Storage Details](/static/static-webpage/create_blob.png)

 - Under `Data storage`, select `Containers`.
-- Create a container by clicking the `+ Container` button.
+- Create a blob by clicking the `+ Container` button.
-- Name the container `$web`.
+- Name the blob `$web`.
 - Set the `Public access level` to `Blob (anonymous read access for blobs only)`.
     - To be honest, I am not completely sure what the difference is, but [this reference](https://www.serverless360.com/blog/azure-blob-storage-vs-file-storage) suggests that blobs are more suitable for our purposes.

-You now have your container called `$web`!
-You can access any files you upload here using the container's URL.
-You can find the container's URL by clicking on the `$web` container, and accessing its `Properties` under `Settings` on the left.
-It should look something like `https://yourstoragecontainer.blob.core.windows.net/$web`.
+You now have your blob called `$web`!
+You can access any files you upload here using the blob's URL.
+You can find the blob's URL by clicking on the `$web` blob, and accessing its `Properties` under `Settings` on the left.
+It should look something like `https://yourstorageblob.blob.core.windows.net/$web`.
 If you got there in your browser, you will most likely encounter an error; we haven't uploaded any files yet!
-If you want to try, you can upload a file using the `Upload` of the `$web` container.
-If you upload a text file, e.g. `test.txt`, you can access it using the URL `https://yourstoragecontainer.blob.core.windows.net/$web/test.txt`.
+If you want to try, you can upload a file using the `Upload` of the `$web` blob.
+If you upload a text file, e.g. `test.txt`, you can access it using the URL `https://yourstorageblob.blob.core.windows.net/$web/test.txt`.
 That's essentially how our webpage is going to work!

 ## 2.3 Setting up Content Delivery Network (CDN)
-Having external users directly access your storage container using `https://yourstoragecontainer.blob.core.windows.net/$web/test.txt` can be quite slow, depending on the location of the requester.
-Conveniently, Azure has its own [Content-delivery Network (CDN)](https://www.akamai.com/our-thinking/cdn/what-is-a-cdn)) which we can quite easily connect to our storage container.
+Having external users directly access your storage blob using `https://yourstorageblob.blob.core.windows.net/$web/test.txt` can be quite slow, depending on the location of the requester.
+Conveniently, Azure has its own [Content-delivery Network (CDN)](https://www.akamai.com/our-thinking/cdn/what-is-a-cdn)) which we can quite easily connect to our storage blob.
 This is essentially a bunch of geographically separeted servers that cache our webpage to make it possible to load it faster and increase reliability.

 To use the Azure CDN, we need to create a so-called endpoint.
 This is essentially another URL you can use to access your files, but this time they will be delivered through the CDN.
 To create an endpoint, navigate to `Azure CDN` under `Security + networking`.